 Insulation - It’s proving to be very beneficial that we gave the whole house a high R - Value.
 It stays super warm and it’s not drafty no matter the temperature outside.

 I haven’t had a huge problem with this just yet… I don’t know if it’d because the days are generally pretty warm and we open windows.
 Occasionally I will get moisture on the bottom of my windows.
-I am considering an electric humidifier like this one.
+I am considering an electric dehumidifier.

 5. Ceiling fan